Brand Names: Autoplex T, Feiba, Feiba NF, Feiba VH Immuno

-What are the possible side effects of anti-inhibitor coagulant complex (Feiba Vh)?
+What are the possible side effects of anti-inhibitor coagulant complex?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about anti-inhibitor coagulant complex (Feiba Vh)?
+What is the most important information I should know about anti-inhibitor coagulant complex?

-You should not use anti-inhibitor coagulant complex if you are allergic to it.
+You should not use anti-inhibitor coagulant complex if: